staccelerator/sta-blog/_posts/2019-06-10-sto-weekly-review-3-9th-june-2019-md.md

 title: 'STO Weekly Review  3-9th June 2019  '
 description: >-
-  Cadence is now listed on Bloomberg Terminal, TradeCloud have announced the launch of the private round of their Swiss based $20 million Security Token Offering - and other news of the week.
+  Cadence is now listed on Bloomberg Terminal, TradeCloud have announced the launch of the private round of their Security Token Offering - and other news of the week.
 date: 2019-06-10T13:36:46.621Z
 image: /assets/images/sto-review-3-9june.png
 ---